How Do You Calculate Your eCommerce Return Rate? What Can You Do to Keep Your Numbers Low?

 5 Steps to Reduce Your eCommerce Return Rate

 There are many different strategies and practices you can adopt to improve your eCommerce return rate.
 These five steps are a fantastic place to start:

 Step #1 | Improve Your Listings

 How you sell your items has as much influence over your return rate as your return policy itself.
-Why?
-Simply put: customers need to know exactly what they’re buying.
+Customers need to know exactly what they’re buying.

-If the goal is to prevent returns altogether, there is no faster way to reduce that number than to focus on how you list and promote your products.
+There is no faster way to reduce your return rate than to focus on how you list and promote your products.
 Examples of information that can significantly improve your listings include: